Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - You're just starting out and need to keep costs under $30/month

-- You need email hosting bundled with your web hosting (this alone rules Kinsta out for many small businesses)
+- You need email hosting bundled with your web hosting (this alone rules out Kinsta for many small businesses)

 - Your traffic is under 25,000 visits/month and you're not expecting a sudden spike